khawkwf/ASEANZK-CP4I-Practicum-apic/README.md

 Summary

-Congratulations, you have completed the 'Self Service on-boarding, Subscribe and Test API" lab.
+Congratulations, you have completed the 'Self Service on-boarding, Subscribe and Test API' lab.
 Throughout the lab, you learned how to:

 • Created a developer account in the Developer Portal.
 • Created and registered a new App, and subscribed it to a Plan.